Tom Strong

-Tom Strong is a comic book created by writer Alan Moore and artist Chris Sprouse, initially published bi-monthly by America's Best Comics, an imprint of DC Comics' Wildstorm division.
+Tom Strong is an American comic book series created by writer Alan Moore and artist Chris Sprouse, initially published bi-monthly by America's Best Comics, an imprint of DC Comics' WildStorm division.
 Tom Strong, the title character, is a "science hero", with a wife, Dhalua, and a daughter, Tesla, both with enhanced physical and mental abilities and longevity.
 He lives in a building called The Stronghold in Millennium City.
 He is also helped by Pneuman, a steam-powered robot, and King Solomon, a gorilla with human characteristics.
 His greatest foe is tuxedo-clad "science villain" Paul Saveen.
 The series explores many different timelines and universes, which are a nod to different comic genres.
 The primary characters are tributes to and spoofs of early pulp heroes.

 Spin-offs include Tom Strong's Terrific Tales, Terra Obscura, and the one-shot The Many Worlds of Tesla Strong.
 A limited series titled Tom Strong and the Planet of Peril was published in 2013 by Vertigo.

 Tom Strong appears in The Terrifics, a DC Comics series about a group of the same name formed by Mr. Terrific, Metamorpho, Plastic Man and Phantom Girl.